DomAI88/XAI4EEG/README.md

 * **X.npy:** transformed EEG data used to train the 1D-CNN (needed to compute the SHAP values)
 * **XAI4EEG.py:** streamlit main file to run the prototype; to do so, open Anaconda Prompt, navigate to the path you saved files, and run the main file via 'streamlit run XAI4EEG.py'

-**Please note to adjust to the code lines 79, 81, 84, 353, and 459 in XAI4EEG.py to fit to your local path.**
+**Please note to adjust to the code lines 79, 81, 84, 353, and 459 in XAI4EEG.py to fit your local path.**

 More information: https://ml-and-vis.org/xai4eeg/